 Governance Transition Proposal

-While Grand Haven Christian has always been a private school and not a parochial school, the CRC was the main source for students, financial support, and leadership.
-The founders implemented a “membership” style of governance.
+Grand Haven Christian has always been a private school and not a parochial school.
+Historically, the CRC was the primary source for students, financial support, and leadership.
+The founders implemented a “membership” style of governance and filed Articles of Incorporation with the State of Michigan in 1919.
 This private model was organized with the school “society” at the top of the chain of governance.
 To be a member of the society today, one has to either be a tuition paying parent or a donor who gives $100 per year to the school.
 Once a year, a meeting of the GHC Society is convened.
-At this meeting the board presents an annual report as well as a list of potential candidates for selection to the school board.
+At this meeting, the board presents an annual report as well as a list of potential candidates for selection to the school board.
 In this “membership” style of governance, it is necessary for a quorum of individuals to be present at the meeting.
 GHC has operated for decades under this model.

 In the past, attendance that constituted a quorum was easily attained.
 Over the last decade however, attendance at the annual society meeting has dropped.
 For several years, the meeting has been held with a group of members that do not constitute a quorum.